xlegend1024/MTC_AzureAILabs/Lab01 - Image Classification with Custom Vision Service/README.md

 ## Scenario

 You will train a custom image classification model to automatically classify the type of land shown in aerial images of 224-meter x 224-meter plots.
 Land use classification models can be used to track urbanization, deforestation, loss of wetlands, and other major environmental trends using periodically collected aerial imagery.
 The images used in this lab are based on imagery from the U.S. National Land Cover Database.
 U.S. National Land Cover Database defines six primary classes of land use: *Developed*, *Barren*, *Forested*, *Grassland*, *Shrub*, *Cultivated*.
-For the sake of simplicity, in this lab we will train a classifier to recognize three classes: *Barren*, *Developed*, *Cultivated*.
+For the sake of simplicity, in this lab you will train and operationalize a classifier to recognize three classes: *Barren*, *Developed*, *Cultivated*.
 Example images in each land use class are shown here:

 Developed | Barren | Cultivated
 --------- | ------ | ----------